ErikPelloni/PasswordSecurityChecker/Documenti/Documentazione/Documentazione_PSC.md

   > *Nowadays, everyone has many different accounts for which a password is
   > required.
 Choosing a secure password is very important to avoid data theft.
   > This program checks the security of the password entered, based on optional
-  > information passed in as a parameter.*
+  > information passed in as a parameter.<br>
+  > Passwords are often the only barrier between you and your personal information
+  > like data, money, privacy or even our identities.*

 ### Scopo